EtonaKazuha/Tindog/README.md

 TinDog

 Tindog is a website developed for learning purposes.
+This website is inspired by Tinder.
+Tindog is just like tinder but for dogs.
+You can find your dog a match so it won't be single anymore.

-It uses HTML and CSS to create a visually appealing design.
+The wesbite uses HTML and CSS to create a visually appealing design.
 It uses many button animations on the screen to make the website more dynamic.

 index.html